Digital Agility vs Cost-Push Inflation: Changing Priorities for CPG Supply Chains

 Balancing the Green New Deal with the closure of the Keystone XL pipeline as well as COVID vs consumption are all contributing to a cost push inflation.
 The subsequent attack on the Colonial Pipeline directly impacted consumers right at the beginning of the summer travel season.
 The big question is how businesses can prepare for such unforeseen circumstances, circumstances with real consequences.

-Dealing with Cost and Performance Pressures: A Case for Digital Agility
+Dealing with Cost and Performance Pressures: A Case for a Digital Supply Chain

-- In-depth analytics for predictive planning: CPG organizations need end-to-end and in-depth visibility across their supply chains to generate granular data sets, which can then be leveraged to provide actionable insights.
+- In-depth analytics for predictive planning: CPG organizations need end-to-end and in-depth supply chain visibility to generate granular data sets, which can then be leveraged to provide actionable insights.
 These insights lead to better anticipation of supply-side changes and enable agile and real-time decision-making in the face of emerging opportunities and challenges.